fidelmak/python-basics-/README.md

 # python-basics-
-This teaches the basics of python programing language (a code from brad)
+This teaches the basics of python programing language (a code from Brad)